Fredrik Kayser: Post-war life

 Kayser left the military after the war, and spent the rest of his professional career working in the private business sector.
-He was a member of Fana municipal council for eight years during the 1950s, representing the Conservative Party, although he was not formally a member of the party.
+He was a member of the municipal council of Fana Municipality for eight years during the 1950s, representing the Conservative Party, although he was not formally a member of the party.
 He also became a devout Christian after the war.

 Kayser played himself in the docudrama Kampen om tungtvannet, released in 1948.
 Despite appearing publicly in the film, for several decades Kayser was unwilling to conduct in-depth interviews about his wartime actions.
 He cited recurring nightmares as the reason for his unwillingness to recapitulate the war period.
 Ultimately, the writer Kjell Harald Lunde got Kayser's consent, and in 1997 Lunde published the book Sabotøren ('The Saboteur').
 Kayser had participated in a Norwegian Broadcasting Corporation production on Bjørn West in the spring of 1994.
 Kayser's son, Johan Fr.
 Kayser, played his father in the television production.

 Fredrik Kayser died on 2 February 2009, having suffered from failing health for four months.
 He had lived in Ågotnes since 1974.